-All events begin at 5:30pm in Room 200, Genome Sciences Building, on the UNC campus - Free and open to the public
+All events begin at 5:30pm in Room 200, Genome Sciences Buliding, on the UNC campus - Free and open to the public

 Feb 13 Rep. Paul "Skip" Stam.
-Rep. Stam (R-Wake County) was one of the strongest critics of the 2009 Racial Justice Act and a prime mover of its revision in 2011.
+Rep Stam (R-Wake County) was one of the strongest critics of the 2009 Racial Justice Act and a prime mover of its revision in 2011.

 Feb 20 Glen Edward Chapman and Prof. Pam Laughon.
 Ed served 15 years on NC's death row for two murders he did not commit.
-Prof. Laughon of UNC-A was an investigator assigned to his defense at trial and subsequently an advocate for his release.
+Prof. Laughton of UNC-A was an investigator assigned to his defense at trial and subsequently an advocate for his release.

 Feb 27 William Michael Dillon.
-Bill Dillon, a Chapel Hill resident, served 27 years in Florida for a murder he did not commit.
+Bon Dillon, a Chapel Hill resident, served 27 years in Florida for a murder he did not commit.
 He is now a recording artist and public speaker.

 March 6 Ron McAndrew.
-Former Florida State Prison warden responsible for administering executions using the electric chair.
+Ron is a former Florida State Prison warden responsible for administering executions using the electric chair.
 Ron is now an advocate for abolition.

-March 20 Christine Mumma and Greg

-Taylor.
-Greg Taylor served 17 years in prison for a murder of which he was innocent.
-Chris is the Director of the NC Center on Actual Innocence and was Greg's attorney.
+March 20 Christine Mumma and Greg Taylor.
+Greg Taylor served 17 years in prison for a crime of which he was innocent.
+Chris is the Director of the NC Center on Actual Innocence and was Greg's attourney.

-March 27 Theresa A. Newman and LaMonte
+March 27 Theresa A. Newman and LaMonte Armstrong.

-Armostrong.
 LaMonte served 17 years in prison for a murder of which he was innocent.
-His attorney Theresa Newman is Director of the Duke Wrongful Convictions Clinic, Professor at the Duke Law School.
+His attorney Theresa Newman is Director of the Duke Wrongful Convictions Clinic, and a Professor at the Duke Law School.